shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

 * After a successful route search, the map shall automatically fit to the route’s bounds with padding so the full route is visible.
 * When a blockage is selected from the list, the map shall centre/focus on that blockage location.
-* When the sidebar is expanded, focusing/fit behaviour shall account for the visible map area (i.e., inset-aware centring so the focused feature is not hidden behind the sidebar).
+* When the sidebar is expanded, focusing/fit behaviour shall account for the visible map area.

 ---